m-czarnota/accessibility_toggle_switch/README.md

 # accessibility_toggle_switch
 Accessibility toggle switch (swiper) with label.
-This is working on IE11.
+This is working on IE11 too.